pacoxu/pypiserver/README.rst

     ## Search hosted packages
     pip search --index http://localhost:8080 ...

-    # Note that pip search does not currently work with the /simple endpoint
+    # Note that pip search does not currently work with the /pypi/web/simpleendpoint

    See also `Client-side configurations`_ for avoiding tedious typing.